geosolutions-it/cread-workflows/README.md

 # cread-workflows
-Preprocessing and data ingestion for the cread infrastracture
+This repo stores:

+* Some lightweight python scripts mainly used to publish data on a the Geonode platform through [pyQgis](http://docs.qgis.org/2.0/en/docs/pyqgis_developer_cookbook/).

+* A set of workflows configurations for the QGIS [processing workflow](https://github.com/TIGER-NET/Processing-Workflow).